dr-richard-barker/Settlers_of_Mars_3D_LLM/README.md

 ---
 ## To Start the game first give each player a role and a dice to roll if needed…

->Player 1: the “Dungeon master”/“Space wizard” uses a LLM to generate a challenge for the party to overcome (use You.com or other AI chatbots to assist with narrative synthesis, to assist with narrative development, or "dice rolling").
+>Player 1: the “Dungeon master”/“Space wizard” uses a LLM to generate a challenge for the party to overcome (use You.com or other AI chatbots to assist with narrative synthesis, to > assist with narrative development, or "dice rolling").
 >
 >Player 2: "Graphic designer" uses AI art generators to make an image that represents each turn (adobefirefly, DALLE2, etc...).
 >
->Player 3: "Medical team lead" uses LLM to write a summary of how they could over come the challange (BARD).
+>Player 3: "Medical team lead" uses LLM to write a summary of how they could overcome the challenge (BARD).
 >
 >Player 4: "Coder" uses LLM to generate some computer code that could help at that stage of the narrative (eg. perplexity.ai).
 >
 >Playrt 5: "Librarian" uses LLM to mine literature (eg. elicit.ai)
 >
->Player 6: "Military team lead" the team leader then collates these into a ‘ game turn ‘ summary slide on a white board.
+>Player 6: "Military team lead" The team leader then collates these into a ‘ game turn ‘ summary slide on a white board.

 Perhaps you have a mechanical engineer who wants to make some 3D models .stl, then go for it! perhaps a musician wants to use AI to make new audio samples.
 Perhaps you an electrical engineer who wants to design some circuits?
 Then go for it!

-How many challenges / stages will your team over come you on your way to settling mars?
+How many challenges / stages will your team over come you on your way to settling Mars?
 That depends on you and the choices your team make,

 ---
 # Overview
-This game is a combination of a DnD style choose your adventure role playing adventure that travels across a Settlers of Mars board.
+This game is a combination of a DnD style choose your adventure role-playing adventure that travels across a Settlers of Mars board.

-> 1. Setting the scene/date: The game is set in the near future, when humans have begun to colonize the moon and are exploring Mars.
+> 1. Setting the scene/date: The game is set in the near future when humans have begun to colonize the moon and are exploring Mars.
 The players > take on the role of colonists who are tasked with building a new home for humanity on the frontiers of these two new worlds.

-> 2. Creating (Your) Characters: During the game the players develope their own characters while exploring the new world(s).Member of the team will chose to become scientists, engineers, farmers, soldiers, or any other type of person who would be useful in a colonization effort.
+> 2. Creating (Your) Characters: During the game, the players develop their own characters while exploring the new world(s).
+Members of the team will choose to become scientists, engineers, farmers, soldiers, or any other type of person who would be useful in a colonization effort.
 The characters will need to work together to overcome the challenges of living in space and building a new society.

 > 3. Evolving Gameplay: The game is played in a series of sessions, each of which represents a day in the life of the colonists and the corporations they represent.
 The players will make decisions about how to spend their time, such as exploring the planet, building new structures, or conducting scientific research.
 They will also have to deal with unexpected challenges, such as natural disasters, hostile aliens, or even the occasional mutiny.